iamanimesh11/Real-time-traffic-and-weather-ETL-project-Streamlit-app/README.md

 > 🛰️ An end-to-end real-time data engineering pipeline to collect, process, and visualize road traffic & weather data using **Kafka**, **Airflow**, **PostgreSQL**, and **Grafana Loki**—fully containerized with **Docker**.

 ---
+**Remarks**:
+In real-world Data Engineering projects, deploying a full-scale production setup can be costly.
+Therefore, for the purpose of showcasing, the entire infrastructure in this project is built and demonstrated locally using Docker — ensuring it's fully reproducible without incurring any extra cost.

 ---

 ## 📚 Table of Contents